 10 Universities Where Most Students Live On Campus April 29, 2014 by Suada Kolovic If you’re a high school senior, you’ll be faced with a major decision in the coming months: choosing the right college.
 And while there are myriad factors to consider when making your decision, campus housing can be a crucial piece of the puzzle.
 For the most part, students are required to live in campus housing during their freshman year while upperclassmen tend to live off-campus in apartments.
 The reason: Most larger universities just don’t offer enough on-campus housing to accommodate their entire undergraduate populations.
-Yet, that’s not always the case because some prominent institutions with large endowments offer housing for all undergraduates.According to an analysis of student housing data provided by the U.S. News & World Report, students at many of the country’s top ranked schools opt to remain on campus until they graduate.
+Yet, that’s not always the case because some prominent institutions with large endowments offer housing for all undergraduates.ADVERTISEMENTAccording to an analysis of student housing data provided by the U.S. News & World Report, students at many of the country’s top ranked schools opt to remain on campus until they graduate.
 Of the top 10 national universities with the highest percentage of students living on campus, five are Ivy League institutions.
 Check out the complete list below (schools are ranked by the percentage of their undergraduate student body living on campus).
-Harvard University Princeton University California Institute of Technology Columbia University Stanford University Massachusetts Institute of Technology St. Mary's University of Minnesota Yale University Dartmouth College Vanderbilt University Getting more college financial aid doesn’t have to be a relentless search.
-Scholarships.com is totally free.
-Connect with our massive database of millions of college scholarships at any time by searching for awards in a variety of ways.
-Scholarships.com offers the quickest and easiest way to search for, apply to, and win college scholarships.
-Start making your college education affordable or perhaps even free, by conducting a free college scholarship search at Scholarships.com.
+Harvard University Princeton University California Institute of Technology Columbia University Stanford University Massachusetts Institute of Technology St. Mary's University of Minnesota Yale University Dartmouth College Vanderbilt University Connect with our massive database of millions of college scholarships by conducting a free scholarship search at Scholarships.com.
+Scholarships.com offers the simplest way to search for, apply to, and win college scholarships.
+Make your college education affordable or even free, by conducting a free college scholarship search at Scholarships.com.